 Use Photos Strategically

 Photos can also break up a page.
-Sometimes, I use smaller photos with text wrapped around it to help illustrate a point.
-However, there are also times where I use larger photos centered on a page to help break up the content.
-And of course as you’re adding those photos make sure to include some alt text with keywords to help from an SEO standpoint.
+More than just breaking up the page, photos can help make a point or really set the tone for your page.
+Photos can add value to your page.
+Sometimes, I use smaller photos with text wrapped around them to help illustrate a point.
+However, there are also times when I use larger photos centered on a page to help break up the content.
+And of course, as you’re adding those photos, make sure to include some alt text with keywords to help from an SEO standpoint.

 Add a call to action!